Proceeds of Crime Act 2002 (POCA)

 Why choose us?

-Regardless of the charges against you, you are entitled to a criminal defence.
+People choose and recommend us not just in Coventry, Rugby and Leamington, but across the Midlands and the whole of the UK, because regardless of the charges against you, you are entitled to a criminal defence.
 We do not judge our clients; our only objective is to defend you against the Prosecution’s allegations.
 Few law firms in the country have our experience and track record of success in POCA proceedings.
 Whether you have been convicted of offences relating to organised crime activities or white-collar fraud, we will work around the clock to protect your best interests.
 The most important factor is to contact us as soon as you become aware of the criminal charges brought against you.

 To receive expert advice and representation regarding the Proceeds of Crime Act, please contact us using the form below.

 Meet your 'Proceeds of Crime Act 2002 (POCA)' specialists

 Based in our city centre offices in Coventry, here’s our team to guide you through your legal needs.